The-Dreadnought/Prometheus-Network/README.md

 terminate.
 Do not run with administrative privileges (`sudo` on Linux and macOS, a command window started as Administrator in Windows).

-1. __Service mode -__ When started in Service mode, Node will come up, join the Substratum Network, and start serving and consuming clandestine data until you stop it.
+1. __Service mode -__ When started in Service mode, Node will come up, join the Prometheus Network Network, and start serving and consuming clandestine data until you stop it.
 Since Service mode requires listening on low-numbered restricted ports, starting Node in Service mode requires administrative privilege (`sudo` on Linux and macOS, a command window started as Administrator in Windows).